Home: The Fertility Solution

 PMS will gradually worsen as more and more bacteria arrive to the ovaries by spermatozoa from an infected partner.
 Leveling off or sometimes even improvement of PMS symptoms may suggest complete occlusion of both tubes by the pathogenic bacteria.
 PMS developing after delivery (usually after a complicated pregnancy) is caused by bacteria that multiplied during pregnancy inside the immune suppressed uterus.
 After delivery these bacteria can cause clinical infections in both the new born and in the mother.
 Once breast feeding is finished and the first spontaneous period arrives the infected ovaries of these women will produce different levels and composition of hormones then prior to conception.
 The hypothesis is that perception of these differences by the brain and other endocrine organs leads to the development of PMS.

 The mechanism is similar for the development of PPD as for PMS that develops on an infectious ground.
-The patient will suffer from PD since an infected, ovary needs much longer time to establish its balanced hormone recovery.
+The patient will suffer from PD since an infected ovary needs much longer time to establish its balanced hormone recovery.
 In a large percentage of these women PD will convert, for the rest of the reproductive years, into one or the other form of PMS.
 PD often follow an IVF delivery.
 Women will suffer more and more from PMS after each failed IVF attempt.
 Deterioration of the condition is caused by the unchecked proliferation of the same bacteria that was the original cause of the woman's infertility.
 We arrived to the above conclusions by the liberal use of antibiotics.

-for these patients is the same as for any other woman presenting with pelvic infections.
+The work up for these patients is the same as for any other woman presenting with pelvic infections.
 Antibiotic therapy offers the only permanent cure for PPD and PMS.
 If there is a clear cut evidence for horizontal infection the therapy will reverse most if not all of the symptoms.
 Much more challenging are patients with suspected vertical infections.
 Due to the high number of patients treated with satisfactory results even in this group we recommend antibiotic therapy if the cultures reveal pathogenic bacteria.